Rasika65/GymMVC/README.md

 Features
 -------------------
-* The main objective of the project is to develop software that facilitates the data storage, data maintenance and its retrieval for the gym in an igneous way.
+* Facilitates the data storage, data maintenance and its retrieval for the gym in an igneous way
+* Easy-to-use software which handles the customer-staff relationship in an effective manner
+* User friendly system that requires minimal user training
+* Modern, clean, SEO-optimized and fully responsive Theme based on Bootstrap
-* To store the record of the customers, the staff that has the privileges to access, modify and delete any record and finally the service, gym provides to its customers.
+* Store the record of the customers, the staff that has the privileges to access, modify and delete any record and service
-* Also, only the staff has the privilege to access any database and make the required changes, if necessary.
+* Only the staff has the privilege to access any database and make the required changes, if necessary
-* To develop easy-to-use software which handles the customer-staff relationship in an effective manner.
-* To develop a user friendly system that requires minimal user training.

 Database Part